johnarumemi/nvim/README.md

 ``````

 # Neorg fonts
-you require the v3.x.x for nerd fonts.
-Check your version in brew or just
+The required version of these fonts is at least v3.x.x for nerd fonts.
+Check
-do an greedy update
+your version in brew or just do a greedy update:
 ```
 brew upgrade --cask --greedy
 ```